 The mobile messaging industry is rapidly evolving to resemble the Internet from a security and user behavior standpoint.
-Therefore, the mobile network operator faces an increasing, ever-changing flow of spam and fraud traffic that is difficult to detect and control.
-It’s estimated between 5% -20% of all SMS messages are spam or fraud-related. (source: Mavenir and GSMA)
+Mobile network operators face an increasing, ever-changing flow of spam and fraud traffic that is difficult to detect and control.
+It’s estimated that between 5% -20% of all SMS messages are spam or fraud related.
+(Source: Mavenir and GSMA)

 Providers of SMS based marketing explore every opportunity to ‘optimize’ costs and increase subscriber reach which sometimes results in business behaviors that blur the line between what is legitimate use and what is not.
 This means the mobile network operator faces an increasingly complex and dynamically evolving volume of spam and fraudulent attempts to subvert standard routes.

 The increasing number of smartphones and the ever-dropping unit costs for one message (with free or unlimited SMS bundles) facilitates the spread of harmful SMS content (spyware, malware, viruses).
 At the same time, it encourages the use of the SMS for distribution of unsolicited messages, advertisements, and spam.

 SMS messages are typically read and responded to, almost immediately.
 When exposed to fraudulent traffic this leads to a poor end-user experience and causes significant revenue loss for the mobile network operator with missed opportunities for selling Application to Person (A2P) value-added services, or through additional operating costs of increased traffic, capacity requirements and interconnection charges.

 The following security breaches have already been observed in mobile networks:

 - Originating subscriber spoofing avoid charging and identity theft

 - Faked originating SMSC, used for free delivery (spam) or attacking the network

 - SMS flooding – violating the fair use policies, DoS attacks